people in glass corner office

 1. Register as an employer for PAYE to gain access to HMRC online services.

-2. Register all ERS schemes entered into on or after 6 April 2023 via HMRC Online Services PAYE for employers.
-If the scheme is an EMI, CSOP, SAYE or SIP you will also need to complete the self-certification by 6 July 2023.
-EMI options must have been notified to HMRC within 92 days of grant under a registered plan.
+2. Register all ERS schemes entered into on or after 6 April 2024 via HMRC Online Services PAYE for employers.
+If the scheme is a CSOP, SAYE or SIP you will also need to complete the self-certification by 6 July 2025.
+New grants of EMI options must be notified to HMRC on or before 6 July following the end of the tax year in which the grant is made.
+This is a separate notification requirement to the filing of the annual return in relation to the EMI scheme.

 Self-certification

-It is the company secretary’s responsibility to ensure all applicable ERS schemes have been self-certified.
+It is the company secretary’s responsibility to ensure that relevant ERS schemes have been self-certified.

 How to register and self-certify an ERS scheme